-Click or tap the drop-down button of SourceA to select CH1-CH4.
+Click or tap the drop-down button of SourceA to select CH1-CH4 or D0-D15.
 For details, refer to Trigger Source.
 The selected trigger source is indicated in the trigger information label at the top of the screen.

 Only when you select the channel that has signal inputs as the trigger source, can you obtain a stable trigger.